setchy/github-action-demo/README.md

 ## Scenarios

-The following scenarios are to be covered:
+The following scenarios are to be covered

 - Issues
 - Pull Requests